 Because they are large, toy haulers also require that you have a strong truck to tow with.
 Additionally, their large size does nothing good for gas mileage.
 However, the mileage shouldn’t be any worse than if you were to tow another fifth-wheel or bumper pull.

 Toy haulers offer a large amount of open space that is perfect for bringing along large items and making room for extra people.
 This is by far their biggest pro, and definitely one worth considering when making your decision.
-However, the “garage” sections of these trailers do tend to lack the insulation you might find in other types of RVs, meaning they can get quite hot or cold in extreme temperatures.
+However, the “garage” sections of these trailers do tend to lack the insulation you might find in other types of RVs, meaning they can get quite hot or cnew in extreme temperatures.

 All in all, if you are looking for a larger RV that can carry your four-wheeler or sleep extra people, the toy hauler is likely a good choice as long as you won’t be doing any off-roading on your adventure.